boundary/boundary-plugin-redis/README.md

 This plugin is compatible with Redis 2.6.X or later.

-#### For Boundary Meter v4.2 or later
+#### For TrueSight Meter v4.2 or later

-- To install new meter go to Settings->Installation or [see instructions](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
+- To install new meter go to Settings->Installation or [see instructions](https://help.truesight.bmc.com/hc/en-us/sections/200634331-Installation).
-- To upgrade the meter to the latest version - [see instructions](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).
+- To upgrade the meter to the latest version - [see instructions](https://help.truesight.bmc.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).

-#### For Boundary Meter earlier than v4.2
+#### For Truesight Meter earlier than v4.2

 |  Runtime | node.js | Python | Java |
 |:---------|:-------:|:------:|:----:|